junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > And the confession stretched on.
 "I don't know what is right and what is wrong anymore.
 Whether you passed or failed here."
 They shared another glance, then another stare.
 "But in the coming months you will have more decisions to make.
 I don't envy the weight that's on your shoulders, Dean.
 I truly don't."
 >
-> Dean clenched his jaw at that, rendered breathless by the knowledge and burden in Castiel's eyes and voice. *But at least I got you here with me, right?* He thought, not daring to say that out. *He felt too small and too big at the same time.
-They were talking about Apocalypse and Heaven and Hell and Angel and Demon here, and how could him, a vanilla human (okay, maybe adding a bit spice and juice) get to play on this big chessboard?* Even just talking with angels, with Castiel, still made his stomach flutter.
+> Dean clenched his jaw at that, rendered breathless by the knowledge and burden in Castiel's eyes and voice. *But at least I got you here with me, right?* He thought, not daring to say that out.
+He felt too small and too big at the same time.
+They were talking about Apocalypse and Heaven and Hell and Angel and Demon here, and how could him, a vanilla human (okay, maybe adding a bit spice and juice) get to play on this big chessboard?
+Even just talking with angels, with Castiel, still made his stomach flutter.
 >
 > Dean looked at the angel -- really looked at him -- thinking of the celestial being resided inside this vessel, behind the cloth and flesh, behind those lines and curves on his face, behind those eyes and lips, the being that could destroy him within a blink.
 And yet, at the same time, Castiel was just sitting on a park bench with him, looking nothing different from a human, telling him, even as an angel, "he wasn't a hammer," telling him things that he wouldn't share with any other soul except for Dean.
+Not even to another angel -- especially not to another angel.
 >
 > So here they were, on the park bench, under the sunshine of a November morning, staring at each other, long and quiet, both thinking dazedly: *The person sitting with them was so unbelievable* and *They are going to be so screwed*.